JPL-IMCE/gov.nasa.jpl.imce.oml.doc/docs/GLOSSARY.md

 ## OML DisjointUnionOfConceptsAxiom

-An OML DisjointUnionOfConceptsAxiom(s) represents non-leaf & leaf nodes of a concept taxonomy:
+An OML DisjointUnionOfConceptsAxiom(s) specifies the logical union of non-leaf & leaf nodes in a concept taxonomy tree:
-- Each non-leaf node is an OML AnonymousConceptTaxonomyAxiom.
+- Each non-leaf node is an OML AnonymousConceptUnionAxiom.
 - Each leaf nodes is an OML SpecificDisjointConceptAxiom.

 {APIs: **Normalized**, **Functional**}